 Prescription medication abuse is dangerous because it increases the risk for adverse effects, including physical and psychological dependence and addiction.

 Physical dependence occurs when a person has withdrawal symptoms after they stop taking a drug.
 The specific symptoms and intensity of the physical symptoms will vary depending on many factors, including the type of drug, the dosage and frequency consumed, and the person.
 Psychological dependence occurs after physical dependence ends, and a person continues to think and talk about the drug.

 Addiction is a chronic, treatable medical disease characterized by impulsive drug-seeking behavior despite any negative consequences.
 Addiction involves detectable changes in the wiring of the brain.
 A person with an addiction will prioritize the drug or drugs they are addicted to over everything else, including their health and relationships.

-Drugs and substances with a risk for abuse are controlled substances.
-Most controlled substances are abused to alter mood, thought, and feelings.
-A person may be attempting to alleviate pain, anxiety, or depression.
-Or they may abuse them to induce sleep and increase energy.
+Drugs and substances with a risk for abuse are considered controlled substances.
+There are several reasons someone may abuse controlled substances.
+They may be attempting to alleviate pain, anxiety, or depression.
+Or they may try to induce sleep or increase energy.

 Prescription medications with the highest potential for abuse are classified as Schedule II drugs.
 These medications have a currently accepted medical use in treatment in the U.S. or a currently accepted medical use with severe restrictions.
 When Schedule II drugs are abused, they may lead to severe psychological or physical dependence.